 It is almost impossible to plan one full month of backpacking Vietnam around perfect weather.
 It just doesn’t happen!
 You will need to decide which part of Vietnam you would prefer to visit at the best time.

-For those on a short holiday, it would be much easier to identify a region and plan around weather specifically.
+For those on a short Vietnam vacation, it would be much easier to identify a region and plan around weather specifically.
 Bear in mind that weather often takes a back seat to timing it right for stunning green or golden rice terraces.
 Nothing ruins a trip faster than relentless rain every day.

 To generalize: Vietnam is hot and humid year round with the exception of the far North where Winter gets cold in December and January.
 Vietnam’s Central Highlands have a temperate climate which means the region is usually cooler.
 Keep in mind May through October are considered rainy/monsoon/typhoon season across many parts of the country.